bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/http-requests.md

 - `content` - specifies that the request body should be in `application/json` format with the following `schema`.

 The schema defines the structure of the request body, including properties like `passenger_name`, `train_id`, `date`, and `seat_preference`.
-This can be defined inline like this example, or it can use `components` to share an [existing schema](../data-models/schema-and-data-types.md) and reduce repetition.
+This can be defined inline like this, or it can use `components` to share an [existing schema](../data-models/schema-and-data-types.md) and reduce repetition.

 ### Updating a Resource